 B. Semi-attached back cushion designs are constructed over nylon webbing stretched across back rails.

-C. Seat decks are supported on sinuous springs fastened securely to the spring rails with sound insulated clips.
+C. Certain seat decks are supported on sinuous springs fastened securely to the spring rails with sound insulated clips.
 Steel tie wires further secure individual springs.
 Springs are covered with a layer of 1/2” synthetic fiber deck pad; decking fabric is upholstered over the spring deck.

 7.0 Inspection: The entire frame and upholstery shall be inspected during the manufacturing process and again after final assembly.
 Tailoring shall be neat, trim, and applied in a professional manner.